For the fifth year running, FalTech GPS will be exhibiting at the BAPCO annual exhibition and conference in Coventry on 20 & 21 March 2018.

 And in such rugged terrain, what happens when your reliable FM signal disappears and you don’t have line-of-sight to the nearest DAB transmitter?

 There are similarities to the situation when UK TV signals “went digital” during 2007 to 2012.
-A lot of the population just couldn’t receive a digital TV signal when previously their analogue antenna on/in the roof did a perfect job for them.
+A lot of the population just couldn’t receive a digital TV signal when previously their analogue roof antenna did a perfect job for them.
 Some had no choice other than to buy a satellite TV service when they didn’t really want it, or weren’t really able to afford it.

 Does DAB radio work indoors?